msmolka/ZNetCS.AspNetCore.Authentication.Basic/README.md

 }
 ```

-you can suppress the response WWW-Authenticate header (avoiding the browser to show a popup) for ajax requests by using a switch
+As from version 3.0.1 You can suppress the response WWW-Authenticate header (avoiding the browser to show a popup) for ajax requests by using a switch.

 ```c#
 public void ConfigureServices(IServiceCollection services)